 In certain countries, including the U.S., patent protection legislation permits the protection of processes and systems.
 We employ processes and systems in various markets that have been used in the industry by other parties for many years, and which we or other companies that use the same or similar processes and systems consider to be in the public domain.
 However, we are aware that certain parties believe they hold patents that cover some of the processes and systems employed in the prepaid processing industry in the U.S. and elsewhere.
 We believe the processes and systems we use have been in the public domain prior to the patents we are aware of.
 The question of whether a process or system is in the public domain is a legal determination, and if this issue is litigated we cannot be certain of the outcome of any such litigation.
 If a person were to assert that it holds a patent covering any of the processes or systems we use, we would be required to defend ourselves against such claim.
 If unsuccessful, we may be required to pay damages for past infringement, which could be trebled if the infringement was found to be willful.
 We may also be required to seek a license to continue to use the processes or systems.
 Such a license may require either a single payment or an ongoing license fee.
-No assurance can be given that we will be able to obtain a license, we may be required to modify our processes and systems to avoid future infringement.
+No assurance can be given that we will be able to obtain a license which is reasonable in fee and scope.
+If a patent owner is unwilling to grant such a license, or we decide not to obtain such a license, we may be required to modify our processes and systems to avoid future infringement.
 Any such occurrences could materially and adversely affect our prepaid processing business in any affected markets and could result in our reconsidering the rate of expansion of this business in those markets.